snorkman88/suntastic/README.md

 ## Solar Charger Circuit

-The solar charger circuit is designed to efficiently charge a battery using 5V solar panels.
+The solar charger circuit is designed to efficiently charge an accumulator using 5V solar panels.
 It incorporates Maximum Power Point Tracking (MPPT) to optimize the energy harvesting from the solar panels. **TO BE DEVELOPED**

 ## DC-DC Converters